 Unaccompanied youth, aged 16 to 24

-- No unaccompanied youth or parenting youth under 18 was counted in 2015
+- 3 unaccompanied youth, under the age of 18 were counted or parenting youth under 18 was counted in 2015

 Unless otherwise noted, the data reports are generated from the U.S. Department of Housing and Urban Development’s (HUD) Homelessness Data Exchange (HDX).
 The HDX is an on-line tool designed to allow homeless continuums of care to submit required data to HUD.

-2013 to 2015 PIT Data Comparison (utilizing HDX submitted data for each of the PIT Count years)
+Comparision – 2013 – 2016 PIT data (utilizing HDX submitted data for each of the PIT Count years)

 ***For the purposes of the Point in Time Homeless Count, HUD defines chronically homeless individuals and families as follows (HUD’s HIC/PIT Data Collection Notice, November 2013, page 27):